tommywalkie/gauntlet/CONTRIBUTING.md

 }
 ```

-The behavior of the file watcher is as it follows:
+The ideal behavior of the file watcher is as it follows:

 - Any event returns a filesystem entry (`WalkEntry`) defined by a path, an entry name, and some stats
 - Emits a `watch` event when the file watcher is ready